 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-comprised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-Some people who drink water-containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer.
+Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

-The source of your drinking water is two wells, one in the Aquia Aquifer, and one in the Patapsco aquifer.
-Wells in the Aquia aquifer range in depth from 450 to 600 feet beneath the land's surface.
-The Patapsco aquifer lies about 914 feet underground.
+The source of your drinking water is one well in the Patapsco Aquifer.
+Wells in the Patapsco Aquifer range in depth from 800 to 950 feet beneath the earth's surface.
 All of our water comes from confined aquifers.
 The confining units are thick, impervious clay layers that lie above and below the water-bearing sand strata.
 We are very fortunate that these confining layers naturally protect our aquifers.
-The only treatment your water receives is the addition of chlorine as a precautionary disinfecting agent prior to entering your water distribution system
+The only treatment your water receives is the addition of chlorine as a precautionary disinfecting agent prior to entering your water distribution system.